lrusso/llama3pure/README.md

 ## Author's notes:

-- Using quantizations below Q4 is generally discourage because the loss in logic and coherence makes them nearly unusable for most tasks.
+- Using quantizations below Q4 is generally discouraged because the loss in logic and coherence makes them nearly unusable for most tasks.

 - There isn't a Python engine because a ported and pure version would be very slow.
 Using NumPy wouldn't make sense because it uses C under the hood, and for that, there is already a C engine.